kekePower/ai_debate/README.md

 A Python script for simulating a 3-way scenario between AI models (Claude, Gemini, and any OpenAI-compatible LLM).
 Easily customize prompts, models, and scenario files to experiment with different AI personalities and collaborative or adversarial tasks.

+The whole project is quite a mess at the moment with tons of prompts, different Python scripts and so on, so I invite you to play with the scripts, add your own prompts and personas.
+Anything is possible and I invite you to experiment and have fun.

+Just take a look at the scripts.
+They should be fairly self-explanatory and easy to use.
+There is a small "bug" in `book2.py` where two of the files are hard-coded, so you need to change them to your own files.
+They're located close to the end of the file.

+Contributions are always welcome!
+Just keep in mind that this is meant as a fun tool that *could* be helpful if you always keep the human-in-the-loop aspect in mind.
+The `personas` I created are quite... uhm... eccentric and I invite you to experiment with your own personas.

 ---

 ## How It Works